eshaiju/eshaiju.github.io/source/_posts/2015-01-03-custom-html5-validation-error-messages-with-civem-dot-js.markdown

 		<br/>

-		Following are steps to add custome error messages to our project.
+		Following are steps to add custom error messages to our project.
     <br/>
 		1 - Grab the latest <a href='https://github.com/javanto/civem.js/downloads'>download</a>
 		<br/>